 The core principle

 Evodira is a knowledge-continuity platform, not a cloud search engine.
 Conventional enterprise search ingests and indexes your documents in a vendor cloud so it can rank them.
-Evodira does the opposite: it computes over a typed claim → evidence → ACL provenance graph that runs inside your boundary.
+Evodira does the opposite: it computes over a typed graph that links each claim to the evidence behind it, with an access-control list attached to the evidence and applied before anything is retrieved.

-The practical consequence is simple.
-Your raw files — the documents, messages, tickets, and recordings that contain sensitive content — do not need to leave the place they already live in order to be useful.
-Only context does: typed claims and the redacted quotes that support them.
+The practical consequence is specific.
+The documents, messages, tickets, and recordings that hold your sensitive content do not need to be uploaded anywhere in order to be useful.
+What moves is context: typed claims and the redacted quotes that support them.

 Redaction before the model

-For sensitive or regulated content, an on-device local agent processes evidence locally.
+An on-device local agent processes evidence where it already lives.
 It extracts and redacts on the device, before any model sees the content.
-What synchronises onward is claim-level knowledge and redacted quotes — never the raw source file.
+What synchronises onward is claim-level knowledge and redacted quotes.

 Two human gates